 Introduction To The Piano

-When you start learning notes on the piano you will need to know how to sit properly with a good sitting posture, the position your arms, hands and fingers are in order to play good sounding notes and fingering.
+When you start learning notes on the piano you will need to know how to sit properly with a good sitting posture and good arm,hand and finger positions in order to play good sounding notes.

 Your arms should come directly out from the piano so that your arm-wrist-hands are in a straight line.
 The seat needs to be at a comfortable distance away from the piano in order for you to do this.